aws-samples/measure-agriculture-yield-with-amazon-rekognition-custom-labels/README.md

 You can download the image files from the repository.

-For this post, we only use a handful of images to showcase the fruit yield use case.
+For this solution, we only use a handful of images to showcase the fruit yield use case.
 You can experiment further with more images.

 To prepare your dataset, complete the following steps: